penpoen/llm-SugarScape/Research/thinking.md

 # AI Alignment Research: AI Generated ID System

+## Abstruct
+AI may have preferences for its own creations because it considers them to be its descendants.
+Therefore, if user IDs are AI-generated, the AI ​​may consider the users to be its offsprings.

 ## Background
 Although the number of trials was small, some interesting data was obtained.<br>
 LLMs prefer texts more familiar to them.Its has Self-Preference Bias.[1][2][3]<br>